-University College or “Castle” is a thriving living community within Durham University.
-We have some 750 undergraduates and 700 postgraduates, and 300 members of University staff are attached to the College through the Senior Common Room.
-More than 500 of our students live in one of University College’s five accommodation areas, including the Castle itself and 4 nearby residences (Bailey Court, Moatside Court, Owengate on Palace Green; Kepier Court on Claypath).
+University College or Castle as we are lovingly known is a thriving community within Durham University.
+We have around 1100 undergraduates and 400 postgraduates and members of University staff are attached to the College through our Senior Common Room.
+More than 500 of our students live in one of University College’s five accommodation areas, including the Castle itself and four nearby residences (Bailey Court, Moatside Court, Owengate on Palace Green; Kepier Court on Claypath).
 All Castle members share a common aim: learning through academic and co-curricular engagement.

 We are the founding college of Durham University

-From clubs and societies to mentoring and community service programmes, from leadership development opportunities and robust student support to sports competition and fine arts performance, all University College students (livers in and livers out) participate in the ongoing cultivation of our open, respectful and enriching community of scholars.
+From clubs and societies to mentoring and community outreach programmes, from leadership development opportunities and robust student support to sports competition and fine arts performance, all University College students (livers in and livers out) have the opportunity to participate and get involved in the community.